mcvittal/qpy3/README.md

 ## Installation

-You can run the Docker compose file under the Dockerfiles/ folder in this repo to set up a minimal Ubuntu docker image that can run Qpy scripts.
+You can run the Docker compose file in the root of this repo to set up a minimal Ubuntu docker image that can run Qpy scripts.

 ## Using Qpy